JaGoLi/Libreboot-X200-Updated/libreboot_x200/libreboot/www/contrib.md

-Patrick also did a lot of research and wrote the libreboot FAQ section relating to the [Intel Management Engine](../faq.md#intelme), in addition to making several improvements to the build system in libreboot.
+Patrick also did a lot of research and wrote the libreboot FAQ section relating to the [Intel Management Engine](../faq.md#intelme), in addition to making several improvements to the build system in libreboot. **Former libreboot project maintainer.**

 Paul Kocialkowski
 -----------------